RBBP4: Clinical significance

 A decrease of RbAp48 in the dentate gyrus (DG) of the hippocampus in the brain is suspected to be a main cause of memory loss in normal aging.
 An age related decrease in RbAp48 is observed in the DG from human post-mortem tissue and also in mice.
-Furthermore, a gene knockin of a dominant negative form of RbAp48 of causes memory deficits in young mice similar to that observed in older mice.
+Furthermore, a gene knockin of a dominant negative form of RbAp48 causes memory deficits in young mice similar to that observed in older mice.
 Using lentiviral gene transfer to increase the expression of RbAp48 in the brain reverses memory deficits in older mice.

 RBBP4 works at least in part through the PKA-CREB1-CPB pathway.
 Hence one possible therapeutic approach to restore age-related memory loss is the use of PKA-CREB1-CPB pathway stimulating drugs.
 It has previously been shown that dopamine D1/D5 agonists such as 6-Br-APB and SKF-38,393 that are positively coupled to adenylyl cyclase and the cAMP phosphodieserase inhibitor rolipram reduce memory defects in aged mice.